spacer

 HOW TO GET RID OF BUGS IN YOUR BATHROOM

-Hire a licensed pest control professional to identify the bugs in your bathroom and propose a tried-and-tested treatment plan that will get them out for good.
+Hire a licensed pest control professional like Newtown Pest Control to identify the bugs in your bathroom and propose a tried-and-tested treatment plan that will get them out for good.

 Call for a FREE inspection today.